Top writing tips from a seasoned copywriter

 Exclamation marks

-These little sprites can easily scream ‘desperation’ and can make your writing sound a bit junior or like an overexcited puppy.
+These little sprites can scream ‘desperation’ and can make your writing sound like it was written by a puppy.
 Use them sparingly, if at all.
 If something’s funny/shocking/scary, the right language will convey that.
 Basically, if Donald Trump does it, then probably don’t.

 Let's talk